eldraco/Sapito/README.md

 ### ._airplay._tcp.local

 > This is a Bonjour advertisement for the network service that enables AirPlay of video content.
-I.e. this allows iOS devices to discover the Apple TV as a "remote display" that it can display video on.
+I.e., this allows iOS devices to discover the Apple TV as a "remote display" that it can display video on.

 ### ._mediaremotetv._tcp.local

-> This is one of the network services that makes the Apple TV Remote work - i.e. the app or Control Center built-in feature for remote controlling Apple TV devices from iPhones and iPads.
-This service is advertised on the network via Bonjour to ensure that iOS devices can discover the AppleTV.
+> This is one of the network services that makes the Apple TV Remote work - i.e., the app or Control Center built-in feature for remote controlling Apple TV devices from iPhones and iPads.
+This service is advertised on the network via Bonjour to ensure that iOS devices can discover AppleTV.

 ### ._companion-link._tcp.local

-> This service is seemingly not documented by Apple, but seems involved in making the AirPlay 2 system work.
+> This service is seemingly not documented by Apple but seems involved in making the AirPlay 2 system work.

 ### ._raop._tcp.local